arangodb/docs-hugo/site/content/3.12/http/queries/aql-queries.md

                   - cached
         '400':
           description: |
-            is returned if the JSON representation is malformed or the query specification is missing from the request.
+            is returned if the JSON representation is malformed, the query specification is missing from the request, or if the query is invalid.
           content:
             application/json:
               schema: